 - Washington: Nissan Leaf

 Flex fuel vehicles (FFVs) have been dropping as a percentage of the total vehicles in operation according to our vehicle registration data.
-Flex fuel vehicles have dropped from 19% of all vehicles in 2012 to 12% in 2018.
+Flex fuel vehicles dropped from 19% of all vehicles in 2012 to 12%.

 Still, flex fuel accounts for a significant portion of vehicles on the road.